apache/mesos/docs/high-availability-framework-guide.md

 ## Dealing with Partitioned or Failed Agents

-The Mesos master keeps track of the availability and health of the registered agents by 2 different mechanisms.
+The Mesos master tracks the availability and health of the registered agents using two different mechanisms:

- 1) State of a persistent TCP connection to the agent.
+1. The state of a persistent TCP connection between the master and the agent.

- 2) Health checks via periodic ping messages to the agent which are expected to be responded with pongs (this behavior is controlled by the `--slave_ping_timeout` and `--max_slave_ping_timeouts` master flags).
+2. Health checks via periodic ping messages to the agent which are expected to be responded with pongs (this behavior is controlled by the `--slave_ping_timeout` and `--max_slave_ping_timeouts` master flags).

 If the persistent TCP connection to the agent breaks or the agent fails health checks, the master decides that the agent has failed and takes steps to remove it from the cluster.
 Specifically:

 * If the TCP connection breaks, the agent is considered disconnected.
 The semantics when a registered agent gets disconnected are as follows for each framework running on that agent:

-  * If the framework is [checkpointing](slave-recovery.md): No immediate action is taken.
+  * If the framework is [checkpointing](slave-recovery.md): no immediate action is taken.
 The agent is given a chance to reconnect until health checks time out.

-  * If the framework is not-checkpointing: All the framework's tasks and executors are considered lost.
-Master immediately sends `TASK_LOST` status updates for the tasks.
+  * If the framework is not checkpointing: all the framework's tasks and executors are considered lost.
+The master immediately sends `TASK_LOST` status updates for the tasks.
 These updates are not delivered reliably to the scheduler (see NOTE below).
 The agent is given a chance to reconnect until health checks timeout.

 * If the agent fails health checks it is scheduled for removal.
-The removals can be rate limited by the master (see `---slave_removal_rate_limit` master flag) to avoid removing a slew of slaves at once (e.g., during a network partition event).
+The removals can be rate limited by the master (see `---slave_removal_rate_limit` master flag) to avoid removing a slew of slaves at once (e.g., during a network partition).

 * Once it is time to remove an agent, the master marks it as "removed" in the master's durable state (this will survive master failover).
-If an agent marked as "removed" attempts to reconnect to the master (e.g., after network partition is restored), the connection attempt will be refused and the agent asked to shutdown.
-A shutting down agent shuts down all running tasks and executors, but any persistent volumes and dynamic reservations are still preserved.
+If an agent marked as "removed" attempts to reconnect to the master (e.g., after a network partition is healed), the connection attempt will be refused and the agent will be asked to shutdown.
+The agent will then shutdown all running tasks and executors, but any persistent volumes and dynamic reservations will be preserved.

   * To allow the removed agent node to rejoin the cluster, a new `mesos-slave` process can be started.
-This will ensure the agent receives a new agent ID and register with master possibly with previously created persistent volumes and dynamic reservations.
+This will ensure the agent will receive a new agent ID.
+The agent can then register with the master, and can also retain any previously created persistent volumes and dynamic reservations.
 In effect, the agent will be treated as a newly joined agent.

-* For each agent that is marked "removed" the scheduler receives a `slaveLost` callback and `TASK_LOST` status updates for each task that was running on the agent
+* For each agent that is marked "removed", the scheduler receives a `slaveLost` callback.
+The scheduler will also receive `TASK_LOST` status updates for each task that was running on a removed agent.

     >NOTE: Neither the callback nor the updates are reliably delivered by the master.
-For example if the master or scheduler fails over or there is a network connection issue during the delivery of these messages, they will not be resent.
+For example if the master or scheduler fails over or there is a network connectivity issue during the delivery of these messages, they will not be resent.

-Typically, frameworks respond to this situation by scheduling new copies of the tasks that were running on the lost agent.
-This should be done with caution,
-however: it is possible that the lost agent is still alive, but is partitioned from the master and is unable to communicate with it.
+Typically, frameworks respond to failed or partitioned agents by scheduling new copies of the tasks that were running on the lost agent.
+This should be done with caution, however: it is possible that the lost agent is still alive, but is partitioned from the master and is unable to communicate with it.
 Depending on the nature of the network partition, tasks on the agent might still be able to communicate with external clients or other hosts in the cluster.
 Frameworks can take steps to prevent this (e.g., by having tasks connect to ZooKeeper and cease operation if their ZooKeeper session expires), but Mesos leaves such details to framework authors.

 ## Dealing with Partitioned or Failed Masters